Guide: How To Google Search By Reading Level

 Update: This feature has been (either temporarily or permanently) removed by Google.
 We will update this post if that changes.
 In the meantime, check out How To Google Search by Date for smarter search results.

 Digital media have changed almost everything about reading—from multimodal complexity and the fluid nature of text, to the role of social media and–perhaps most importantly–how we find the information we’re looking for.

-As we shift from a culture that passively receives newspapers and magazines and piece-meal selects books form bookshelves, to one that actively sets-up personalized reading lists through RSS feeds and Google Reader, and sifts not through hundreds of books on shelf, but from millions of books, journals, blog posts, and video transcriptions, the mechanisms for search must adapt as well.
+As we shift from a culture that passively receives newspapers and magazines and piece-meal selects books from bookshelves, to one that actively sets-up personalized reading lists through RSS feeds and Google Reader, and sifts not through hundreds of books on shelf, but from millions of books, journals, blog posts, and video transcriptions, the mechanisms for search must adapt as well.

-The most overarching need is likely personalization—to empower people with the ability find what they’re looking for in lieu of what might be the most popular results.
+The most overarching need is likely personalization—to empower people with the ability to find what they’re looking for in lieu of what might be the most popular results.